mreid/markreidname-hakyll/blog/posts/2013-08-30-what-does-the-oss-in-mloss-mean.md

 the creation and use of open source software within machine learning -- is well aligned with my own interests and attitude towards scientific software.

-Shortly after I joined, [Antti Honkela][] raised a question about how we are to interpret an item in the [review criteria][] that states that reviewers should consider the "freedom of the code (lack of dependence on proprietary software)" when assessing submissions.
+Shortly after I joined, one of the other editors raised a question about how we are to interpret an item in the [review criteria][] that states that reviewers should consider the "freedom of the code (lack of dependence on proprietary software)" when assessing submissions.
 What followed was an engaging email discussion amongst the Action Editors about the how to clarify our position.

 After some discussion (summarised below), we settled on the following guideline which tries to ensure MLOSS projects are as open as possible while recognising